 By the Project on Predatory Student Lending at the Legal Services Center of Harvard Law School, which is representing the plaintiffs in Calvillo Manriquez v.
 DeVos.
 This post originally appeared on https://predatorystudentlending.org/updates/update-preliminary-injunction-granted-what-

 Advocates for student loan borrowers breathed a sigh of relief on March 30, when the deadline passed for Congress to introduce a resolution to roll back the new “borrower defense” rules.
-These rules are designed to protect students and taxpayers from harm by predatory sch
+These rules are designed to protect students and taxpayers from harm by predator

 According to the IRS, if you went to a Corinthian school and had your loans canceled under the borrower defense rule, you should not owe taxes on the canceled amount.
 Unfortunately, we have learned that the Department of Education and its servicers sent IRS forms 1099-C to Corinthian

 On Friday, the U.S. Department of Education announced final regulations to protect federal student loan borrowers and taxpayers against closures and misconduct by predatory schools like we saw with the now closed Corinthian Colleges.
-The regulations, most of which are scheduled to go
+The regulations, most of which are s

 Please understand that we do not provide legal advice about individual cases.
 This web site includes links to other resources for those who seek individualized legal advice or other help not offered here.
 This site is for people who already have student loans and want to know more about their options and rights.